Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/README.md

-    MemoryStore/           Using volumes for persistent state across rebuilds UniversalMessaging/    Using UM for communication between two Apama correlators (not available with Apama Core) Queries/               Using Stack and Kubernetes to start multiple correlators against a shared Terracotta store
+    MemoryStore/           Using volumes for persistent state across rebuilds UniversalMessaging/    Using UM for communication between two Apama correlators (not available with Apama Core) Queries/               Using Stack and Kubernetes to start multiple correlators against a shared Terracotta store Secrets/               Using Docker and Kubernetes secrets to pass encrypted data to the correlator through config files

 Each sample contains a README with information specific to that sample, describing what it does and how to interact with the containers that it